 Imitation Shark Fin Soup is also known as: 碗仔翅

 Hydrate dried shiitake mushrooms and Korean glass noodles in water.
-Boil a pot of water and leave to simmer along with drumstick and dried scallops for an hour.
-Remove drumstick and scallops from broth and shred them.
+Boil a pot of water and allow it to simmer along with drumstick and dried scallops for an hour.
+Then, remove drumstick and scallops from broth and shred them.

-Boil broth at medium to high heat, add shredded drumstick, scallops, crab meat, sliced wood ear mushrooms, shiitake mushrooms, 'Shaoxing' wine and soy sauce into the broth.
+Boil broth at medium to high heat.
+Add shredded drumstick, scallops, crab meat, sliced wood ear mushrooms, shiitake mushrooms, 'Shaoxing' wine and soy sauce.
 Boil for 10 minutes.

 Add a pinch of salt and pepper along with dark soya sauce.
-To thicken the soup, add cornstarch mixture to the pot of soup.
+To thicken the soup, add cornstarch mixture.

 Beat an egg and carefully pour it into soup.
 Turn stove off after 10 seconds.
 Serve with some Chinese black vinegar and a few drops of sesame oil.